Yoast/wordpress-seo/readme.txt

 Release date: November 29th, 2022

+Read more about what's new in Yoast SEO 19.11 in [our release post](https://yoa.st/release-29-11-22)!

 #### Enhancements

 * Adds a WP-CLI command to clean up unused data from our custom database tables: `wp yoast cleanup`.
+* Performs a cleanup of indexables when a public post type (or taxonomy) becomes non-public.
+* Notifies users to run the SEO optimization when a non-public post type (or taxonomy) becomes public.

 #### Bugfixes